Advanced imaging to support bone health

-- If you have recently had a barium examination or have been injected with a contrast material, please inform the physician.
-The Bone Densitometry scan may need to be re-scheduled for 10-14 days later.
+- Tell your doctor if you recently had a barium examination or have been injected with a contrast material.
+If so, we may need to reschedule your scan.

-- Women should always inform their physician or technologist if they are pregnant or may be pregnant.
+- Inform your doctor if you are or may be pregnant.

-- A radiologist will review the results and discuss them with your doctor.
-Your doctor will explain the results to you.
+A radiologist reviews your results and discusses them with your doctor.
+Your doctor will then explain the results to you.